francoismdj/netbox-kea-dhcp/README.md

   * URL: `http://{netbox-connector-host}:{port}/event/{free-text}/`
   * HTTP Method: `POST`.

-The field `free-text` permits to define several webhooks with same events.
+The field `free-text` is necessary to define several webhooks with same events.
 The connector only uses it in logs.

 More help with `netbox-kea-dhcp --help` and in the configuration file example under `examples/` (or under